The Best Drone Accessories as Described by 30+ Drone Experts

 I think we can all agree:

-To get to the bottom of this, we asked 33 UAV and drone experts one question:
+To get to the bottom of this, we asked over 30 UAV and drone experts one question:

 “If you could only choose one drone accessory, which one would you choose and why?”

-We found out the accessory each of these experts could not live without, whether they’re flying recreationally or it’s a crucial part of their business.
+We found out the accessory each of these experts could not live without, whether they’re flying recreationally or for business.

-Favorite Drone Accessories (as voted by 33 experts):
+The Best Drone Accessories (as voted by over 30 experts):

-Keep reading to discover why each expert considers these mods crucial to their flying arsenal.
+Keep reading to discover which drone accessories experts consider crucial to their flying arsenal.

 We’re sure you’ll find some hidden treasures to add to your own collection :).